nicholasjclark/physalia-forecasting-course/README.md

 ```{r}
 install_cmdstan(cores = 2)
 ```
-You should now be able to follow the remaining instructions on the [Getting Started with CmdStanR page](https://mc-stan.org/cmdstanr/articles/cmdstanr.html) to ensure that Stan models can successfully compile on your machine.
+You should now be able to follow the remaining instructions on the [Getting Started with `{cmdstanr}` page](https://mc-stan.org/cmdstanr/articles/cmdstanr.html) to ensure that `Stan` models can successfully compile on your machine.
 A quick way to check this would be to run this script:

 ```{r}
 library(mvgam)